 With Crumbl Cookies taking their iconic pink sugar cookie off the weekly menu, they've left us to fend for ourselves.
 And if you've ever been to the popular cookie chain and tasted one of these cookies, you know how darn good they are.

 Luckily, you can recreate the popular Crumbl sugar cookie thanks to this copycat recipe!
 And this chilled sugar cookie recipe is about as spot-on as it gets.
-Seriously, they taste just like the ones from the Crumbl bakery!
+Seriously, it tastes just like the one from the Crumbl bakery!

-The cookies are ultra soft and buttery with a sweet and sugary flavor, and then the icing on top adds another flavor element that ties everything together.
-Honestly, the sweet almond icing that is the signature part of these cookies is so good, that you'll want to just eat it with a spoon!
-Atleast that's always what I want to do.
+The cookies are ultra soft and buttery with a sweet and sugary flavor, and the icing adds another flavor element that ties everything together.
+The sweet almond icing that is the signature part of these cookies is so good that you'll want to just eat it with a spoon!
+At least, that's always what I want to do.

 Now, I know you might be thinking that this recipe has to be super complicated to make since the results are so incredible.
-But, the truth is that this chilled sugar cookie recipe is actually super easy to make!
+But the truth is that this sugar cookie recipe is actually super easy to make!